Assam Career : NIT Silchar Recruitment 2025

 How to apply :

-Applicants may submit signed scanned copy of filled-up application form along with C.V and also all other relevant documents to the P.I. through email: suprava@civil.nits.ac.in with subject line “Application for the post of Project Assistant under SERB-POWER, DST project SPG/2023/000460”.
+Applicants must submit the signed scanned copy of their filled-up applications along with C.V. and other relevant documents

 Detailed Advertisement : Click Here